 Royal Bank of Canada

-[ADDRESS]
+[[ADDRESS?]]

 All such Notices shall be effective, if mailed, two Business Days after deposit in the mails; if sent by overnight courier, one Business Day after delivery to the courier company; and if sent by telecopier, when received by the receiving telecopier equipment, respectively; provided, however, that telecopied notices received by any party after its normal business hours (or on a day other than a Business Day) shall be effective on the next Business Day.